Last updated on March 2, 2016 to add the B&O H6 (2nd generation).

 Bose’s new flagship headphones don’t sound very good, but their active noise cancellation (ANC) is the best I’ve ever heard — better than the ANC in the QC15, Parrot Zik, and Beats Studio.
 They retain Bose’s usual excellent comfort and light weight, and look less hideously outdated than most other Bose products — their designs have advanced from 1989 to 1999.
 If your primary goal is to dramatically reduce noise on planes or in a noisy office, I can recommend these, but the sound quality is poor for the price.

 - B&W P7: $400

-Like the other $400 headphones in Apple stores, these are good overall, but not worth $400.
-Even if you like their laid-back tone, the M4U 1 does it better, with better comfort, for $100 less.
+Decent overall, but not great, and not worth $400.
+Even if you like their laid-back tone, the M4U 1 does it better with better comfort for $100 less.
 (Of course, the P7 is much more attractive.
-But if I wanted a $400 attractive headphone, the H6 sounds and feels better, too.)
-Tried only in stores.
+But if I wanted a $400 attractive headphone, the H6 and MH40 both sound and feel better, too.)
+Tried only in store.

 Much better-balanced and more detailed sound than I expected, but the ANC hiss and uncomfortable fit are fatal for me.

 - V-Moda XS: $180